mtinti/vsg_processing/README.md

      --output-dir output
    ```

 The script logs progress and writes all derived files into the specified `output` directory.
-Regenerating the summary tables allows you to update the public-facing dashboards in a single command once fresh counts are available.
+Regenerating the summary tables allows updating the public-facing dashboards in a single command once fresh counts are available.

 ## Quality assurance focus